davefes/ESP32-CAM-Micropython/README.md

 You need to do a umachine.reset() at the start or the camera will not be properly initialised.

-Have also included a schematic for a IR receiver and the poweron_reset circuits.
-Forget about using poweron_reset, use umachine.reset() instead.
+Sometimes the ESP32-CAM does not seem to initialise properly with umachine.reset().
+Have added an updated schematic for a IR receiver and a poweron_reset circuit.

 Do not need to import wdt_callback().
 Also, as soon as you import wdt_feed the watchdog starts running.